replyerapp/replyerAI/TERMS_OF_USE.md

 ## 8. Third‑Party Services and Links

-The App integrates third‑party services (e.g., Google Gemini API, RevenueCat, Adapty) and may display links (e.g., to privacy policy, terms, subscription management).
+The App integrates third‑party services (e.g., Google Gemini API, RevenueCat) and may display links (e.g., to privacy policy, terms, subscription management).

 We are not responsible for:
 - The availability, accuracy, or content of third‑party services or websites.